joepalermo/joepalermo.github.io/_posts/2021-01-10-talk-review-francois-chollet-neurips-2020.md

 *"So intelligence, which is to say, generalization power, is literally sensitivity to abstract analogies, and that's in fact all there is to it.
 Intelligence is sensitivity to analogies.
 So if you have a very high sensitivity to analogies, you will be able to extract powerful abstractions from little experience.
 And you will be able to use these abstractions to operate in a maximally large area of future experience space.
 You will be maximally efficient in converting past experience into the ability to handle future novelty."*

-Now Chollet gets into more detail on what he means by abstraction.

 *"There are two key categories of abstractions that we're interested in in this talk: value-centric abstraction and program-centric abstraction...they're pretty similar to each other: both of them are about comparing things and merging individual instances into common abstractions by eliminating certain details about these instances.
 But there's a key difference, which is that one of them operates over a continuous domain and the other over a discrete domain."*

 *Value-centric abstraction* (or *value-analogy*) is the one that operates over a continuous domain and *program-centric abstraction* (or *program-analogy*) is the one that operates over a discrete domain.